rmsk2/6502profiler/README.md

 end
 ```

+The `arrange` function copies the test vector into the emulator's memory before the test driver is run.
+After the test driver has finished the
+`assert` function is called to evaluate the results.
+In this example it is tested whether the test vector has been copied to the correct address
+and if the negative flag was set at the end of the test driver.
+If these conditions are not met corresponding error messages are returned.

+# Structure of test scripts

-`arrange` is expected to take no arguments and return no value. `assert` also takes no arguments but has to return two values.
-The first
+Test scripts have to implement an `assert` and an `arrange` function. `arrange` is expected to take no arguments and return no value. `assert`
-one is a boolean and is set to true if the test was successfull.
-The second return value is a string and should contain some helpful
+also takes no arguments but has to return two values.
+The first one is a boolean and is set to true if the test was successfull.
+The second
-message in case the test has failed.

-The `set_memory` and `get_memory` functions can be used to get and set emulator memory.
-Memory contents is always represented as a
-hex string.
-On top of that the load address and the length of the test driver can be referenced in Lua by the variables `load_address`
-and `prog_len`.
-A specific test can be run by `./6502profiler verify -c config.json -t test1.json`.
-The following functions can be used in
+return value is a string and should contain some helpful message in case the test has failed.
+The following functions can be used in Lua to
-Lua to query and manipulate the processor state:
+query and manipulate the emulator's memory nd processor state:

 |Function Name| Description |
 |-|-|